L4tuch/etl-pl-weather/README.md

 # etl-pl-weather
-ETL: Open-Meteo API → Pandas → SQLite → charts
+ETL: Open-Meteo API → Pandas → SQLite → Charts

 This project implements a simple **ETL pipeline** to collect daily weather data from the [Open-Meteo API](https://open-meteo.com/), transform it using **Pandas**, load it into a **SQLite database**, and finally present the results through visualizations in Jupyter Notebooks.

-The project is designed as a **learning and portfolio exercise** to demonstrate basic skills of a Data Engineer:
+The project is designed as a **learning and portfolio exercise** to demonstrate basic Data Engineering skills:
 - Working with APIs
 - Data extraction and archival (raw JSON)
 - Data cleaning, transformation, and aggregation with Pandas
 - Loading data into SQL databases
-- Visualization and analysis of the processed data
+- Visualization and analysis of processed data

 ---